BBB-Crossing Antibody Development Service

 Fig 2.
 FcR-binding capacity of brain shuttle.
 (Weber, 2017)

-With a powerful technical platform and professional staff, Creative Biolabs designs and develops suitable brain shuttle vectors through various approaches.
+With a powerful technical platform and professional staff, Creative Biolabs designs and develops suitable CNS delivery vectors through various approaches.
 By fusing a single-chain Fab fragment that can be recognized by TFR with the Fc region of the C-terminus of a traditional mAb, a multifunctional mAb that retains the natural configuration is constructed.
 Ideally, the Fc region binds to FcgR on the cell surface and exerts a high degree of effector function, while the BS module bind to TFR for BBB transport, and the Fab arm can be designed to carry suitable cargo for subsequent therapy.

 Fig 3.
 Cargo delivery and BBB penetration capability of brain shuttles.
 (Campos, 2020)